MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql-copy-activity.md

 ms.custom: template-how-to, build-2023
 ---

-# Configure in a data pipeline copy activity
+# Configure Azure Cosmos DB for NoSQL in a copy activity

 This article outlines how to use the copy activity in a data pipeline to copy data from and to Azure Cosmos DB for NoSQL.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]

 ## Supported configuration